Last Updated: January 2022

 The award winning music scheme Charanga has been carefully chosen in order to ensure that all children are given the opportunity to cover the music national curriculum whilst at Firs.

 At Firs we have adapted the Charanga scheme to suit the needs of our children.
 The scheme has been carefully adapted for all year groups (EYFS, KS1 & KS2) to ensure that as children progress through school, they develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical ability.

-In Year 4 the children take part in the Wider Ops programme run by the Derbyshire Music Education Hub where all children have weekly music lessons to learn the violin.
+In Year 4 the children take part in the Wider Ops programme where all children have weekly music lessons to learn the violin.
 Within these lessons children are also taught about the inter-related dimensions within music and how to use them effectively when playing and performing.
 Children are then given the opportunity to display their talent alongside the Halle Orchestra at Derby Arena in July.

 Music is embedded within life at Firs and during assemblies children are encouraged to listen to the works of great composers and musicians across a range of historical periods.